18 Lincoln Street, Frankton, Hamilton NEW ZEALAND, 3204

 What is Ghee?
 Why is it better, butter?

-Ghee, the butter substitute, is the clarified butter produced by heating unsalted cow milk butter above 100°C until almost all moisture evaporates and milk solids separate, leaving the pure butterfat on the top.
+Ghee, the butter substitute, is the clarified butter produced by heating unsalted cow milk butter above 100°C until almost all moisture evaporates and milk solids separate, leaving the butterfat on the top.

 High-temperature cooking results in the caramelization of milk solids and gives ghee a typical nutty taste, aroma, and golden-yellow color.
 The heating removes most of the moisture, lactose, and milk protein from ghee.
 So, butter is the raw material for making ghee.